ltspicer/GALAXIS.electronic/README.md

 Best idea for downloaders from github: Run first the updater (.sh for Linux, .bat for Win).
 This will remove excess files/directories.

+If you are not using galaxis.py, delete it first.

 ---------------------

 Weitere download Möglichkeit / Further download option: